nickbild/atari_2600_digital_frame/README.md

 Once the Picotari is flashed with code containing this data, it only needs to be plugged into the Atari like any other cartridge.
 It is fully self-contained, drawing its power from the Atari.

+As presently coded, each image is displayed for about 30 seconds before the next is loaded.
+After the last image is displayed, it will go back to the first image.

 ## Media

 ![](https://raw.githubusercontent.com/nickbild/atari_2600_digital_frame/refs/heads/main/img/cat.png)